Weapons Violation Bail

 When Is Carrying a Gun illegal?

 There are a few instances where carrying a gun is illegal, even with the properly issued licenses.
-The only exception to these laws are active duty and retired law enforcement officers.
+The only exception to these laws is active duty and retired law enforcement officers.

 - Carrying a concealed weapon without a concealed carry permit (except on your property)